 Your old HTTP URL is no longer in use, but people still might land on the insecure version.
 So, as soon as you’ve changed your default URL, you’ll need to automatically 301 redirect people landing on the old URL to the new one.

-For example: If someone visits https://gotchseo.com, a redirect would automatically send them to the secure version at https://gotchseo.com.
+For example: If someone visits https://gotchseo.com, a redirect will automatically send them to the secure version at https://gotchseo.com.

 The hosting provider you’re using will likely make this redirect once they’ve installed your SSL certificate.
 But if you’re installing SSL manually, follow this guide to redirect HTTP to HTTPS, depending on your server.